Latish705/intellicollab/learning/observability/README.md

-# Observability in IntelliColab
+# Observability in intellicollab

 ## Overview

-Observability is a critical aspect of microservices architecture, providing insights into the behavior, performance, and health of distributed systems.
-IntelliColab implements a comprehensive observability stack consisting of metrics, logging, and tracing to ensure all aspects of the system are monitored and troubleshooting is efficient.
+Observability is a critical aspect of microservices architecture, providing insights into the behavior, performance, and health of distributed systems. intellicollab implements a comprehensive observability stack consisting of metrics, logging, and tracing to ensure all aspects of the system are monitored and troubleshooting is efficient.

 ## Components of the Observability Stack

 ### 1. Prometheus - Metrics Collection

 Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
-In IntelliColab, it:
+In intellicollab, it:

 - Collects metrics from all services
 - Stores time-series data